-As we climbed a slight incline and stopped in front of one of the historic houses, a wave of sadness came over me.
+We climbed a slight incline and stopped in front of one of the historic houses.
+A wave of sadness came over me.
 I had a distinct sense that someone - something? - was associated with this particular house.
-Perhaps a person who once lived there, or who had been contacted by a medium who lived there.
+Perhaps a person who once lived there?
+Or who had been contacted by a medium who lived there?
 I wondered if it was more than one person, or spirit.
-I felt sad for whatever or whomever was sending out this emotion.
+I felt sad for whatever or whomever was causing me to feel sorrow.

 I didn't dwell on the incident afterward.
 I shelved it and went on with my life.
 Then, recently, I read the short novel Tortured Soul, by Theresa Linden.
 It's about souls in Purgatory, in particular one lost soul and his interaction with the living.
-Like the proverbial light bulb going off, I immediately thought of my encounter with sadness at the house on the Cassadaga walking tour.
+I immediately thought of my encounter with sadness at the house on the Cassadaga walking tour.

 Without getting into theology, Catholics believe Purgatory is a purification of souls who need to atone for earthly sins before reaching Heaven.
 I imagine it's like an abyss of sadness because of the absence of God.
 Prayer is how those of us on earth help souls in Purgatory move closer to the eternal light.